ComputationalGenomics/PRROMenade/README.md

 The sequencing reads (the queries) are given in fasta of gzipped fasta format.
 Paired reads should be classified as two separate files and the results combined after PRROMenade classification.

-NOTE: Minimum acceptable read length is three (translating to one codon) when matching to an amino acid database.
+Note: Minimum possible read length is three (translating to one codon) when matching to an amino acid database.

 Example: